 Policy & Workforce Development.

-Oregon has participated in projects supporting better-informed decision making at the state level.
-WICHE initiatives have been sponsored by the Bill & Melinda Gates Foundation, Ford Foundation, Lumina Foundation for Education, the U.S. Department of Education, and others.
+Oregon has participated in projects supporting better-informed decision-making at the state level.
+WICHE initiatives have been sponsored by the Bill & Melinda Gates Foundation, Lumina Foundation, Carnegie Corporation of New York, Helmsley Charitable Trusts, the Ford Foundation, the U.S. Department of Education, and others.
 In addition, WICHE policy experts often visit the state to present or consult on a number of vital issues, including the state’s workforce needs and balancing the financial aid portfolio between grants, loans, and scholarships, as well as between merit- and need-based aid.
+In August 2017, WICHE President, Joe Garcia, presented to the Oregon Higher Education Coordinating Commission about Oregon higher education in the Western context and offered strategies for success moving forward.

 Oregon is one of four states participating in the Gates-funded Facilitating Development of a Multistate Longitudinal Data Exchange pilot project, which attempts to enable a more comprehensive regional view of the creation of human capital and its flow among multiple states by exchanging data across K-12 education, postsecondary education, and the workforce.
 The success of the pilot phase led Gates to fund program expansion, which will allow other states to participate.

-Additionally, the Oregon Higher Education Coordinating Commission, Eastern Oregon University, Oregon Institute of Technology, Oregon State University, Pacific University, and Portland State University are members of the Western Academic Leadership Forum (the Forum), the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
+The Oregon Higher Education Coordinating Commission, Eastern Oregon University, Oregon Institute of Technology, Oregon State University, Pacific University, and Portland State University are members of the Western Academic Leadership Forum (the Forum).
+Their official representaties are the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
 The Western Alliance for Community College Academic Leaders (the Alliance), brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
 Chemeketa Community College, Portland Community College, and Umpqua Community College are members.

-WICHE is working collaboratively with the Oregon State Hospital to build an APA-accredited psychology internship program.
-In 2015, OSH will matriculate its first cohort of psychology interns.
-During the next year, WICHE will support the completion of an internship self-study and prepare the program for an accreditation site visit in the 4th quarter of FY16.
-Additionally, this past year, WICHE assisted OSH in its response to a sentinel event at the hospital.
-Oregon has been very active in the Western States Decision Support Group, which is a learning community for program evaluators in public behavioral health systems across the WICHE West.
+Over the last several years, WICHE worked collaboratively with the Oregon State Hospital to build an APA-accredited psychology internship program.
+In 2015, OSH matriculated its first cohort of psychology interns.
+WICHE supported the completion of an internship self-study and prepared the program for an accreditation site visit in the 4th quarter of FY16.
+Additionally, WICHE assisted OSH in its response to a sentinel event at the hospital.
+Oregon has been very active in the Western States Decision Support Group, a learning community for program evaluators in public behavioral health systems across the West.

 Tim Nesbitt, consultant and columnist; James Sager, superintendent, Northwest Regional Education Service District; Diane Vines, associate professor, School of Nursing, University of Portland; George E. Richardson, Jr., former manager of federal and local government relations and community affairs at NW Natural, Portland; Nicki Harrington, former president, Blue Mountain Community College; Roger Bassett, member, State Board of Education; and Loren Wyss, president of the Wyss Foundation.